-TfL also operates a Fixed Penalty Notice (FPN) scheme in accordance with the The Street Works (Fixed Penalty) (England) Regulations 2007, and The Traffic Management Permit Scheme Regulations 2007 to be issued in appropriate cases.
+TfL also operates a Fixed Penalty Notice (FPN) scheme in accordance with The Street Works (Fixed Penalty) (England) Regulations 2007, and The Traffic Management Permit Scheme Regulations 2007 (as amended).

 This policy outlines the approach to be followed in the consideration and discharge of TfL's enforcement and prosecution processes and its commitment to have due regard to all relevant legislation, regulations and guidelines.